2025’s Worst Cities for Grass Allergies This Summer

 How can you tell the difference between seasonal allergies and a cold?

 Itching is probably the major symptom that is different, with itching being much more prominent in allergies.
-Allergies also do not cause fevers, so if fever is present, it is not an allergy.
+Allergies also do not cause fevers, so if a fever is present, it is not an allergy.

-Allergies will wax and wane from day to day depending on pollen exposure but will be present for days to weeks, or longer.
+Allergies will wax and wane from day to day depending on pollen exposure, but will be present for days to weeks, or longer.
 Cold symptoms will start and end in a few days, typically, and follow a steady course of getting worse and then better.

 When does grass allergy season typically begin and end?

 The grass pollen season depends on where you live.
 In the San Francisco Bay Area, it will begin usually around May and end sometime in July.
-This is changing and expanding somewhat with changes in climate though.
+This is changing and expanding somewhat with changes in climate, though.

 Behind the ranking